 Other scraps can be made into stocks or added to a compost.
 I’ve put coffee grounds in my soil, and a friend of mine makes corn silk tea.
 There’s a practical use for almost any piece of food you might throw away.

 13. Host a Potluck

 I’m a picky eater, yet I love to cook.
 Sometimes I acquire ingredients for recipes that I don’t end up using again, or I try something and end up not liking it.
 So, I’ve hosted potlucks to use said ingredients.
-Invite friends over, and have leftover lunches for days.
-You’ll help everyone else also clean their cabinets.
+You’ll help everyone else also clean out their cabinets.
 Win-win.